Probate in Spain

-GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain.
+GB Abogados offer a prompt and efficient probate in Spain service to international clients.

 We offer a complete probate service relieving you of what can be an onerous task at a time when you have lost someone close to you.

-These situations can be even more difficult and tedious if the deceased person owned assets abroad.
+These situations can be even more difficult and frustrating if the deceased person owned assets abroad.

 Is there a probate process in Spain similar to that one in the UK?